best-team-compfest17/CalisFun/README.md

 ./scripts/setup.sh # Pull from the origin repository (get update changes)

-./scripts/dev.sh frontend-web # to run the website ./scripts/dev.sh frontend-mobile # to run the mobile ./scripts/dev.sh backend # to run the backend ./scripts/dev.sh ai # to run the ai
+./scripts/dev.sh frontend-web # to run the website ./scripts/dev.sh frontend-mobile # to run the mobile (for now please just use the documentation in CalisFun-Mobile Repository)
+./scripts/dev.sh backend # to run the backend ./scripts/dev.sh ai # to run the ai
 ./scripts/dev.sh dev # run all services